tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

-{% docs uploaded_at %}

-Column `uploaded_at` (`TIMESTAMP` data type) represent the moment WHEN the record is ingested into Snowflake.
-The main motivation for introducing this column is for a few reasons:
-1. Be able to track back the exact date and time of data ingesting _(this information wasn't known to us)_
-1. Improving incremental load using `uploaded_at` column
-1. Support "late_arriving" ping automatically, without the need to full-refresh a full lineage

-{% enddocs %}

 {% docs prep_package %}

 Prep table for the dim table `dim_package` that is not yet created.
 It is also used in the `prep_event` table